miry/miry.github.io/_posts/2018-09-16-visualize-go-app-benchmarking.md

 $ bench -step i*10 -max 100000 -- app <N>
 ```

 In the end, I should see a [Google Chart](https://developers.google.com/chart/) with `Time/N` data.
-I was not able to find any tool to generate such charts though.
+I could not able to find any tool to generate such charts, though.
 However, I got some custom integrations with benchmark libs in `Ruby` and `Golang`, which can build charts based on `Benchmarks` results.

 I want to draw your attention to one small tool available here: [https://github.com/codingberg/benchgraph](https://github.com/codingberg/benchgraph).
 The client part parse standard Go benchmark results and sends the data to a server.
 It uses the convention in benchmark names to build function result performance.
 Here is the example of benchmark code and output: